 Regressions & Progressions

-Most of the exercises offer options to make balance easier or more challenging, but you can apply the same principles and strategies to any balance drill.
+Most of the exercises offer options to make balance easier or more challenging but you can apply the following principles to make most any balance drill easier or harder.

 Options to make a balance exercise easier:

 - Do some light stretching before starting, especially if you’ve spent a lot of time sitting.